 What is a Motorcycle Mechanic?

-A motorcycle mechanic is a small engine mechanic who specializes in motorcycle and other motorized bikes with two or three wheels including traditional and nontraditional motorcycles, scooters, dirt bikes, mopeds.
+A motorcycle mechanic is a small engine mechanic who specializes in maintaining and repairing traditional and nontraditional motorcycles, scooters, dirt bikes, and mopeds.

 What does a Motorcycle Mechanic do?

 A motorcycle mechanic's main duties are to service, inspect, repair and sometimes build motorcycle engines.